zac7777/Entropy/Entropy/Classes/Duellist.md

 Maelstrom of magic:
 - *Rising power:* your spells each have an additional minimum equal to have the number of spells you have cast this turn (your first two spells get no bonus, the next two get +1 and so on)
+- *Double cast:* 3 AP, the next spell you cast will affect an additional target that is within 10m of the first target
+- *Reinforce energy:* 4 AP, every applicable spell you cast this turn has advantage on it's damage rolls, and every target has disadvantage on the avoidance roll.
+You cannot activate movement actions this turn, and you gain -20 dodge until your next turn

 Blade wielder:
 - *Stab and weave:* 1 AP, each attack you activate this turn increases your dodge by +2 until the beginning of your next turn
 - *Prepare conviction:* 2 AP, the next time you are hit with a contact or short weapon, half the incoming damage, on your next turn you will have an additional 4 AP
-- *Focus to vitals:* 3 AP, each attack you land this turn will apply one additional bleeding effect
+- *Vital strikes:* 3 AP, each attack you land this turn will apply one additional bleeding effect

 Jack of all:
-- *Chaotic escalation:* whenever you deal damage to a creature, if it's the first time you've dealt that type of damage, it deals an additional 1d4 of that damage type per each other damage type you've dealt this turn
+- *Chaotic escalation:* whenever you deal damage to a creature, if it's the first time you've dealt that type of damage, it deals an additional damage of that type equal to your Insight per each other damage type you've dealt this turn
--
+- *Equal eyes:* if you receive an increase to your spell's minimums from anything but this ability you additionally receive that much of an decrease to your accuracy multiplied by 5, if you receive a decrease to your accuracy from anything but this ability you additionally increase your spell's minimums by that amount divided by 5
+- *Arcane weaponry:* you may use martial weapons as spellcasting conduits, spells cast through them gain an additional +1 to their minimum roll, but have -5m range

 #gameInformation #class